 Weight Loss Surgery - Surgical Options

-The three weight loss surgery options at Southern Maine Health Care are:
+The two weight loss surgery options at Southern Maine Health Care are:

 Roux-en-Y Gastric Bypass